Why Fish Don't Exist

 Why Fish Don't Exist: A Story of Loss, Love, and the Hidden Order of Life is a 2020 personal memoir written by American science reporter and author Lulu Miller and illustrated by scratchboard artist Kate Samworth.
-It incorporates the life and work of 19th century fish taxonomist David Starr Jordan, exploring the search for objective meaning and order "against the chaos of the world".
+It incorporates the life and work of 19th century eugenicist and fish taxonomist David Starr Jordan, exploring the search for objective meaning and order "against the chaos of the world".
 The memoir was published by Pushkin Press.
 In 2025, it was longlisted for the Women's Prize for Non-Fiction.

 Synopsis

 The book has a non-linear narrative structure, interspersing Miller's account of Jordan's life with personal anecdotes, including her experience with depression and her relationship with her father, Chris Miller, who manages to find beauty in life despite his belief that it is meaningless.

 Throughout her memoir, Miller grapples with the conflict between her admiration for Jordan's relentless determination in his work and her research into his alleged involvement in the death of Jane Stanford, and his ardent support for eugenics.
 Examining the psychological debate around "positive illusions" and Jordan's fixation on the preservation of biological hierarchy, she warns against his dogmatic and certain approach to order, pointing to recent scientific breakthroughs that have diminished the existence of fish as a distinct evolutionary category as evidence that "nature is more boundless and bountiful than anything we can imagine".
-Miller concludes, contrary to the beliefs of her both her father and Jordan, that, whilst the universe is fundamentally chaotic, the subjective search for meaning is attainable, through our interpersonal relationships with one another and curiosity for the world around us.
+Miller concludes, contrary to the beliefs of both her father and Jordan, that, whilst the universe is fundamentally chaotic, the subjective search for meaning is attainable, through our interpersonal relationships with one another and curiosity for the world around us.